Dems plow ahead with impeachment articles as initial vote looms

 The House is now composed of 431 current members, meaning Democrats would need 217 yeas to impeach Trump.
 There are currently 233 Democrats, so Democrats could lose only 16 of their own and still impeach the president.
 Among the House Democrats, 31 represent more moderate districts that Trump carried in 2016.

-Freshman Rep. Elissa Slotkin, D-Mich. -- who flipped a GOP district in 2018 that Trump won by 7 points in 2016 -- told Fox News last month that she was tentatively weighing all the evidence.
+Freshman Rep. Elissa Slotkin, D-Mich. – who flipped a GOP district in 2018 that Trump won by seven points in 2016 – told Fox News last month that she was tentatively weighing all the evidence.
 On Wednesday, she confirmed that she's still undecided.

 "The phones are ringing off the hook," she told CNN.
 "We literally can't pick up the phones fast enough -- and it's people on both sides of it."